Pakistan Tax Calculator (2026)

 Frequently asked questions

-What is the income tax rate in Pakistan for salaried employees?
+What is the income tax rate in Pakistan?

 Pakistan uses a progressive tax system with six income tax brackets ranging from 0% to 35%.
-The first PKR 600,000 of income is tax-free, then rates increase gradually from 1% on income between PKR 600,001 and PKR 1,200,000, up to 35% on income above PKR 4,100,001.
-This means your effective tax rate depends on your total income level.
+Income up to PKR 600,000 is tax-free, while income between PKR 600,001 and PKR 1,200,000 is taxed at just 1%.
+The rate increases gradually for higher earners, reaching 35% on income above PKR 4,100,001.
+This progressive structure means you only pay the higher rates on the portion of income that falls into each bracket.

-Do I have to pay a surcharge on top of income tax in Pakistan?
+Do I pay tax on my entire salary in Pakistan?

-Is there a personal allowance or tax-free threshold in Pakistan?
+Is there a surcharge on high incomes in Pakistan?

 Compare Pakistan with other countries